yufree/blog/_posts/2014-03-23-intro-of-shiny.md

 - ui.R

-    You need tell the app user where is the input/output box, which values of the input should be transfer to R code and which values of the output should be display on the webpages.
+    You need tell the app user where is the input/output box, which values of the input should be transfer to R code and which values of the output should be display on the webpage.
 You can also custome your UI of app here if you have writen some basic html pages.

 - Render function in server.R

-    Tell shiny the output values used in the app's webpages.
-This function need to be re-runned when the input changes, so the render function must be assighed to a output values while contains the input values.
+    Tell shiny the output values used in the app's webpage.
+This function need to be re-ran when the input changes, so the render function must be assighed to a output values while contains the input values.

 - RUN

-    When you finish your server.R and ui.R, just `runApp()` and you will get the great webpages.
+    When you finish your server.R and ui.R, just `runApp()` and you will get the great webpage.

 # How to share your apps?